Section 1. The name of this organization shall be the Emeritus College.

 Section 2.
 Associate Members: Retired faculty of other colleges or universities who have received the title of emeritus or emerita may apply to be associate members of the College.
 Upon approval by the Director (with concurrence of the Advisory Board - See Article VI), associate members shall have the rights and privileges of regular members, including voting, but may not hold office.

 Section 3.
-Special Members: Other individuals who support the purpose of the College may be invited by the Director (with concurrence of the Advisory Board) to become special members.
-Special members may participate in all functions of the College but may not vote or hold office.
+Affiliate Members: Clemson University individuals with teaching and/or research careers that are congruent with the mission of the University and the Emeritus College may be nominated to become affiliate members.
+With the approval of the Director and Advisory Board, the nominee will be invited to membership by the Director.
+Affiliate members may participate in all functions of the College but may not vote or hold office.

 Section 4.
 Spouses: Spouses or guests of members of the College may be invited by the Director to participate in several activities during the year.
 Spouses or partners of deceased members of the College will also receive the College newsletter.
 None of these may vote or hold office.